 The following are the diameters for the variou Demeyere Conic Sauteuses:

 5.1 quart (4.8 liter) = 11 inch (28 cm) top diameter

 3.5 quart (3.3 liter) = 9.4 inch (24 cm) top diameter

 2.6 quart (2.5 liter) = 8.7 inch (22 cm) diameter

 2.1 quart (2 liter) = 7.9 inch (20 cm) diameter

-Demeyere conic sauteuses may be found on Demeyere’s official store on Ebay (two-handled Atlantis, one-handled Atlantis, and one-handled Pawson) and Sur La Table (click anywhere outside of the pop-up box to get rid of the annoying pop-ups).
-Amazon also carries Sensation (limited selection).
+Demeyere conic sauteuses may be found at Sur La Table (click anywhere outside of the pop-up box to get rid of the pop-up).
+Amazon also carries Demeyere.

 - “Silvinox” electrochemical surface treatment means that Demeyere immerses the pan in a chemical wash that decreases the ratio of iron and impurities to chromium/nickel, resulting in 18+/10+ stainless steel, which is shinier, harder, and more corrosion-resistant than untreated 18/10 steel.
 It’s safe for your health since all it does is remove iron and impurities.
 Even if it wears off, what’s underneath is simply regular 18/10 stainless steel.
 Silvinox is slightly less sticky than untreated 18/10 stainless. ↩